rawmind0/go-chanqueue/README.md

 a worker. chanPool is prefetched with MaxWorkers worker that control the max concurrency executing jobs.

-* MaxWorkers is a int param that set the max number of workers to dispatch jobs (Concurrency)
+* MaxWorkers is a int param that set the max number of concurrent workers to dispatch jobs
 * ChanPool is a buffered channel of channels that provides a worker chan pool.
 * InputQueue is param provided from Queue.
 * Workers is a slice of worker.